Skip to main content

 ASM 246: Human Origins

 The course will take you on a fascinating journey through the scientific evidence for human evolution.
 Dr. Donald Johanson, the paleoanthropologist who found the famous skeleton “Lucy,” will guide you through an overview of the hominin fossil record as well as introduce you to evolutionary theory.
-Take advantage of this unprecedented opportunity to dive deeper into the world of paleoanthropological field research from Dr. Johanson’s perspective.

 Duration

-Instructor-led (8 weeks)
+Session Based (8 weeks)

 University Credits